Adrian Otaegui Switches Nationality In Bid To Win Olympic Medal

 The announcement came from the United Arab Emirates (UAE) Olympic Committee and the Emirates Golf Federation (EGF), who have confirmed that Otaegui will represent the UAE on all professional golf tours worldwide.

 Otaegui, who has five DP World Tour wins, has lived in the UAE for 13 years, while he is a golden passport holder in the country and owns property in Dubai.
+The 32-year-old explained that one of his ambitions is to claim an Olympic medal for the country.

 He told the Emirates Golf Federation: “The UAE is my home, I love its culture and the way it has been one of the most innovative countries over the last 50 years.
 My motivation is to represent the UAE around the world and to bring home an Olympic medal for this amazing country.”

-Otaegui, who has also worked as an ambassador for the Emirates Golf Federation and the UAE national golf team, went on to explain that he’d like to become a role model to inspire the younger generation of UAE citizens to improve as well as contribute to the growth of the game in the country."
+Otaegui, who has also worked as an ambassador for the Emirates Golf Federation and the UAE national golf team, went on to explain that he’d like to become a role model to inspire the younger generation of UAE citizens to improve as well as contribute to the growth of the game in the country.

 He added: “At the same time, I feel the young generations of Emirati golfers must have a model, someone they know, and someone to inspire them to become better golfers.
 I am very excited to help the development of golf in the UAE and help the Emirates Golf Federation create an elite program for future champions.”